 Session Information and Details

-Although the music program is generally the same in every session, the Director of Music and the faculty switch every two weeks.
-Each Director of Music and their faculty have their own personalities, and their passions are imparted to our campers!
+Although the music program is generally structured the same in every session, the Director of Music and the Faculty switch with each two week session.
+Each two week session has its own personality and repertoire selection.
+Each Director of Music and their faculty have their own idiosyncrasies, and their passions are imparted to our campers!

 In every two week session, each camper is placed in two different chamber groups.
-Campers will receive their music for one group at least 4 weeks prior to the start of the session.
-Campers will be placed in their second group on the first Tuesday morning after placement auditions on Monday.
+Campers will receive their music for at least one group prior to the start of the session.
+Campers are usually placed in their second group by the faculty on the first Tuesday morning after placement auditions on Monday.